-So you have skills.
+So you’ve developed skills.
 Now, how do you create a perfect voice-over performance?
-It comes down to communication!
-When people hear & believe, they respond.
-You listened &, in effect, read your client's mind.
-You followed the clues in the script.
-Now, visualize the character "variables"; who you're speaking to, their attitude, time of day, etc., to build a believable performance from your own "skill-set", influenced by what you've learned & your own unique past experience.
+The next skill you need to cultivate is communication!
+When people hear & also believe, they respond.
+So you listened &, in effect, read your client's mind.
+You followed all the clues in the script.
+Now, visualize who & how many you're speaking to, their attitude, time of day, etc., to build a believable performance from your own "skill-set", influenced by what you've learned & your own unique past experience.
 Create from what you learn & your personal "frame of reference" & you'll have the best read.

 Would you go to work naked?
 Of course not!
 But memorable characters begin with memorable voices, using vocal dynamics; timbre, vocal placement, accents, & speech affectations like sibilance or drawl .
-They need to be colorful & fully "dressed" or developed...accessorized by their visual identity (as you picture them in your mind), their mood, motives, attitudes, & temperament, tone (comedic or serious), age, others in the scene, surroundings, etc. Just as a skilled, perfect actor's read is affected by your current environment, your automatic reactions from unique past experiences can help you define that unique character as well.
+They need to be interesting, and/or colorful & fully "dressed" or developed...accessorized by their visual identity (as you picture them in your mind), their mood, motives, attitudes, & temperament, tone (comedic or serious), age, others in the scene, surroundings, etc. Just as a skilled, perfect actor's read is affected by your current environment, your automatic reactions from unique past experiences can help you define that unique character as well.

 Imagine you have a chance to compete in The Voice-Over Olympics.
 You'll need to train, of course.
 But there will be no silver or bronze medals...only the gold.
 And you'll have to win the gold twice.
 First, you have to win the audition.
 That is your door to the final gold.
 You'll have to use all your skills to understand the wants & needs of your prospective client, then perform that audition perfectly to be the one, chosen from all the other hopefuls.
 And, if you make all the right decisions & create the winning performance, you'll have to do as well or better on the final job.
 Someone once quipped, "It's supposed to be hard.
 If it was easy, everyone would do it!"